ktaletsk/cwl-airflow-compose/README.md

 ## Features and Bugs

 + [jobs](/jobs) folder is personal storage; it is not necessary to save in this location
-+ Similarly, [dag_storage](/dag_storage) is a place to store and edit potential CWL code--however, dags inside of the [dags](/dags) folder may point to CWL script stored in this specific location
++ Similarly, [dag_storage](/dag_storage) is a place to store and edit potential CWL code--however, DAGs inside of the [dags](/dags) folder may point to CWL script stored in this specific location

-Inside this repository, some files are irrelevent (just reminence of my originial local file). "compressed_workflow.gz" and "compressed_workflow_base64.txt" are files that were used to PUSH a new CWL workflow to Airflow using the API.
++ Inside this repository, some files are irrelevent (just reminence of my originial local file). "compressed_workflow.gz" and "compressed_workflow_base64.txt" are files that were used to PUSH a new CWL workflow to Airflow using the API.

 The API request looked something like this:
 ***                      ***